symfony/symfony-docs/components/phpunit_bridge.rst

         </listener>
     </listeners>

-The ``My\Namespace\SutSolver::solve`` should be a callable and will receive the current test classname as first argument.
+The ``My\Namespace\SutSolver::solve`` can be any PHP callable and receives the current test classname as its first argument.

-Finally the listener can add warning when the SUT solver does not find the SUT:
+Finally, the listener can also display warning messages when the SUT solver does not find the SUT:

     .. code-block:: xml